What Does Sex Look Like for Intersex People?

 Sex education rarely touches on intersex topics, which can leave people with these variations feeling freakish.
 This contributes to a broader ignorance and is specifically damaging to younger intersex people trying to understand their bodies.
 Jonah, an intersex activist based in Berlin, said sex education resources presented to them growing up were "mostly confusing, as there was literally no mentions of bodies like mine."

-Because intersex people often feel obligated to educate sexual partners on their variations, this raises the stakes and complicates potential flings—very quickly, carefree flirting can swerve into intrusive questions and relived traumas.
+Because intersex people often feel obligated to educate sexual partners on their variations and what that looks like, this raises the stakes and complicates potential flings—very quickly, carefree flirting can swerve into intrusive questions and relived traumas.
 This leads many of us to avoid casual sex.

 However, partners seemed mostly oblivious to Leslie’s intersex variation, which gynecological exams often missed.
 She discovered her XXY chromosomes only when considering marriage (then aged 23), under pressure from her fiancé to find an explanation for irregular periods.
 When the doctor offered a diagnosis, her heterosexual male partner responded with rage; destroying the official report on her genetics and becoming physically abusive toward her and her grandmother.
 For around five years Leslie continued to occasionally have sex with cis men to feel "like a real woman"—in-between unsatisfying relationships with cis lesbians and closeted trans men—before finally starting to disclose her intersex variation to romantic partners in her 30s.
 She still doesn’t disclose it to medical providers.